The Rite of Christian Initiation of Adults

 A sponsor is delegated by the parish family for each candidate.
 The sponsor takes an active and supportive role as a companion, witness and guide.

 A team of catechists is responsible for teaching and guiding you to a deeper reflection on the Word of God and a greater understanding of the faith of the Church.

 The Parish Priest plays a special role in helping you on your journey towards becoming a Catholic.
-If you are interested in becoming a Catholic, please ring the parish office on 9380 1023 in order to make an appointment to speak with Fr Michael.
+If you are interested in becoming a Catholic, please ring the parish office on 9380 1023 in order to make an appointment to speak with Fr Joel.